cerebralio/backquote/README.md

 {% endwrap %}
 ```

 Which would produce `<h3>hello world!</h3>` (though with some newlines).
-For this example it is easier to just write the head tag directly but you can probably imagine how this could be useful to reuse some special 3-column fluid layout for instance.
+For this example it is
+easier to just write the head tag directly but you can probably imagine how this could be useful
+to reuse some special 3-column fluid layout for instance.

+Another reason for using this technique, is that you can use it when you are uncertain exactly
+how a part of the template will end up - this allows you to encapsulate how you do head-tags
+for example, in a way that you can change in a single location later.

 ### Wrapnext
-In the case of reusing a multicolumn html layout, it is usually not good enough to be able to wrap a single piece of content and use that in a macro - you need to be able to provide the content for all the parts of the layout.
-You can use the wrapnext tag to separate multiple pieces of content and they will be provided to the macro as the first parameters.
+In the case of reusing a multicolumn html layout, it is usually not good enough to be able to
+wrap a single piece of content and use that in a macro - you need to be able to provide the content
+for all the parts of the layout.
+You can use the wrapnext tag to separate multiple pieces of content
+and they will be provided to the macro as the first parameters.

 example :
 ```html